Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

-You will draw your game on Cavnas with JS.
+You will draw your game on Canvas with JS.

 Canvas allows you to draw shapes into a rectangular area.